 The CSIO5* Longines FEI Jumping Nations Cup™ of Canada—aka, the historic event that surprises and delights riders and spectators in equal measure—has been cancelled for 2021.

-Hosted by tbird, the event is the first of three legs in the North and Central American and Caribbean division and was originally scheduled to run during tbird’s Odlum Brown BC Open tournament on June 6, 2021.
+Hosted by tbird, the event is the last of three legs in the North and Central American and Caribbean division and was originally scheduled to run during tbird’s Odlum Brown BC Open tournament on June 6, 2021.
 It’s been cancelled as a result of a Provincial Health Authority announcement made April 19 that extended British Columbia’s current health order due to the ongoing global pandemic.